ExclusiveOrange/ExtremelyRandomTrees/README.md

 # Extremely Random Trees

-### A C++ implementation of the ExtraTrees algorithm (Pierre Guerts, et al., 2005).

 ## What

-Extremely Random Trees is a machine-learning algorithm, particularly a more complex version of a Random Forest ensemble.
+Extremely Random Trees is a machine-learning algorithm described in:
+  "Extremely randomized trees", DOI 10.1007/s10994-006-6226-1, by Pierre Geurts, Damien Ernst, Louis Wehenkel, 2005

 This is my own implementation of that algorithm as a friendly terminal program.
 It can be compiled and executed on any modern Unix/Linux/OSX computer.